wafflestomper/Scheduler_v2/progress_log.md

 These features provide administrators with a complete interface for managing courses in the scheduling system, allowing for the easy creation, modification, and removal of courses when needed, while protecting against accidental data loss.

+## 2025-03-18 18:35 - Comprehensive Testing and Bug Fixes

+Enhanced the application's reliability with extensive testing and bug fixes:

+1. **Student Management Testing**:
+   - Created test_student_views.py with comprehensive test cases for all student management features
+   - Verified functionality of the student list view, detail view, edit, and delete operations
+   - Added tests for filtering and search capabilities in the student list view
+   - Fixed issues with student deletion and relationship management

+2. **Course Management Testing**:
+   - Created test_course_views.py with test cases for course CRUD operations
+   - Verified that safeguards prevent deletion of courses in use by sections
+   - Tested validation of course data during creation and editing
+   - Ensured the course listing view properly displays all courses

+3. **Admin Reports Testing**:
+   - Created test_admin_reports.py to verify reporting functionality
+   - Added test cases for enrollment statistics by grade level
+   - Tested course enrollment and teacher workload reporting
+   - Verified chart data generation and display in templates

+4. **ManyToMany Relationship Enhancement**:
+   - Properly implemented the Enrollment model to handle student-section relationships
+   - Added get_students_list method to the Section model for compatibility with existing code
+   - Fixed issues with student removal when deleting student records
+   - Updated all dependent code to work with the enhanced relationship model

+5. **Bug Fixes**:
+   - Fixed AttributeError in admin_reports when sections had no teachers assigned
+   - Added safeguards to handle optional relationships throughout the application
+   - Updated templates to use the correct field references
+   - Fixed error handling in student detail views

+These improvements significantly enhance the application's robustness, ensuring all management interfaces handle edge cases properly and providing a solid foundation for future enhancements.

 ## Next Steps

 ### Testing